programaker-project/programaker-docs/docs/quickstart.md

-# How to start with Plaza development
+# How to start with Plaza

-In this document we will explain what is the **Plaza** project and how can you use it to develop a basic Telegram bot.
+In this document we will explain what is **Plaza** and how can you use it to develop a basic Telegram bot.

 ## Index